List of South Park characters: Kyle Broflovski

 Kyle Broflovski is voiced by and loosely based on series co-creator Matt Stone.
 Having appeared first in The Spirit of Christmas shorts, he often displays the highest moral standard of all the boys and is usually depicted as the most intelligent.
 When describing Kyle, Stone states that both he and the character are "reactionary", and susceptible to irritability and impatience.
 In some instances, Kyle is the only child in his class to not initially indulge in a fad or fall victim to a ploy.
 This has resulted in both his eagerness to fit in, and his resentment and frustration.
 Kyle is distinctive as one of the few Jewish children on the show, and because of this, he often feels like an outsider amongst the core group of characters.
 His portrayal in this role is often dealt with satirically, and has elicited both praise and criticism from Jewish viewers.

-In many episodes, Kyle contemplates ethics in beliefs, moral dilemmas, and contentious issues, and will often reflect on the lessons he has attained with a speech that often begins with "You know, I learned something today...".
+In many episodes, Kyle contemplates ethics in beliefs, moral dilemmas, and contentious issues, and will often reflect on the lessons he has attained with a speech that frequently begins with, "You know, I learned something today..."
 Kyle has curly red hair, a light skin tone, (no visible eye color due to how the series is animated), and is of average nine-year-old height.
 He wears a bright-green ushanka hat (ear-flap hat), matching green gloves, an orange coat with a matching green collar, army green cargo pants, and black shoes.